TasengMancheykhun/computer_architecture_notes/README.md

   * Network Topology: Represents a network arrangement consisting of several nodes
     * Bus Topology
+      * All nodes connected to a single wire (called a bus)
+      * Simple and effective but not fast
+      * All depends on a single wire
     * Ring Topology
+      *
     * Star Topology
     * Mesh Topology
     * Tree Topology